NathanHandley/EQWOWConverter/README.md

 **Package everything up**

-Copy all of the output files from EQWOWConverter and the DBC changes into a MPQ and deploy
+Copy all of the output files from EQWOWConverter and the DBC changes into a MPQ and deploy.
 Important: Make sure the max file count inside the MPQ is set to something quite large (65536) preferrably (In Ladik's MPQ Editor, Operations > Set Max File Count)

 **Update the AzerothCore Database**